Voiding Dysfunction Clinic

 Children who are experiencing an interrupted or intermittent flow of urine might be suffering from voiding dysfunction.
-Comer Children's Voiding Dysfunction Clinic offers comprehensive evaluation of voiding dysfunction using state-of the art technology and the latest treatment options, such as urodynamic testing and biofeedback therapy.
+At the University of Chicago Medicine Comer Children's Hospital, or specialists offer comprehensive evaluation of voiding dysfunction, using state-of the art technology and the latest treatment options such as urodynamic testing and biofeedback therapy.
 With the help of our pediatric urologist and dedicated nurse specialist, we are committed to identifying any voiding dysfunction issues your child may have and working with your to best manage their condition.

 Voiding dysfunction describes any irregularities your child may have in filling and/or emptying their bladder that does not include obstruction, neurologic, anatomic abnormalities in the urinary tract.

 When a child voids urine normally, the bladder will contract and the sphincter relaxes to allow urine to flow.
 For a child with voiding dysfunction, the sphincter does not relax to allow urine to flow even though the bladder is contracting to signal that urination should occur.

 If you suspect that your child may have issues emptying their bladder, there are some common signs and symptoms to watch out for, including: